How Bob Helps Clients

 Bob has also practiced employee benefits law since 1971.
 His employee benefits practice has included pension plans, “rabbi” trusts, 401(k) plans, 403(b) plans and 457 plans for tax-exempt organizations, nonqualified deferred compensation, employee stock ownership plans (ESOPs), executive employment and change-of-control agreements, welfare plans, ERISA, and related tax problems.
 In addition, he has decades of experience in dealing with employee benefit plan issues in business acquisitions, divestitures, and major financing transactions.

-Bob has been selected for inclusion in The Best Lawyers in America® consistently since 1989 under the Employee Benefits (ERISA) Law, Nonprofit / Charities Law and Tax Law categories.
+Bob has been selected for inclusion in The Best Lawyers in America® consistently since 1989.
+He is currently listed under the Employee Benefits (ERISA) Law, Nonprofit / Charities Law, and Tax Law categories.

 Outside the Office

 A crazed fan of the NHL Pittsburgh Penguins, Bob has held season tickets since 1972.
 He is an avid reader of political opinion journals and books on history and philosophy.
-When not reading, Bob listens to classical music (especially music of the Renaissance, Baroque, and early “Classical” periods, aka “early music”) or university lectures on his daily six-mile walk.
+When not reading, Bob listens to classical music (especially music of the Renaissance, Baroque, and early “Classical” periods, aka “early music”) or university lectures on his daily five-mile walk.
 Mostly, he enjoys spending time with his wife Selina, a constant nonprofit volunteer, their two grown children and their children's spouses.
 During the summer, Bob frequents the Chautauqua Institution in Western NY.

 - Obtained IRC § 501(c)(3) exemption for a “green” scientific research organization, including status as a “supporting organization” to a similar Canadian nonprofit organization (not classified as a “charity” under Canadian law).
 The application required us to demonstrate that the Canadian organization would qualify as a 501(c)(3) scientific research organization, and a public charity” if it were organized and operated in the U.S.